SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 • Tightened the lower turnbuckles really tight to remove construction stretch.

-• With each upper turnbuckle screwed in 1/3 I confirmed the shrouds were marked correctly for cutting after all. (see yellow tape in Fig 2).
+• With each upper turnbuckle screwed in 1/3 I confirmed the shrouds were previously marked correct for cutting. (see yellow tape in Fig 2).

 Confirm measurements several times before cutting.
 I have never known a hack saw to add wire!